f5devcentral/f5-cloudserviceeaplab/README.rst

 .. figure:: _figures/9.jpg

-**NOTE**: If any of the subsequent Postman calls return a blank response or **"status": "unauthorized"** response (see the screenshot below), it means that your user token has expired and you will need to re-login.
-To do that you just need to re-send the **Login** request.
+**IMPORTANT NOTE**: If any of the subsequent Postman calls return a blank response or **"status": "unauthorized"** response (see the screenshot below), it means that your user token has expired and you simply need to re-login.
+To do that you just need to re-send the **Login** request using Postman to capture a new token.

 .. figure:: _figures/10.jpg